RasmussenLab/vamb/README.md

 If you can't/don't want to use pip/Conda, you can do it the hard way: Get the most recent versions of the Python packages `cython`, `numpy`, `torch` and `pycoverm`.
 Compile `src/_vambtools.pyx` then move the resulting binary to the inner of the two `vamb` directories.
 Check if it works by importing `vamb` in a Python session.

 # Running
-For more detailed description of the recommended workflow, see the section _Detailed user instructions_ below.
-For an even more detailed explanation of the parameters of Vamb, or different inputs, see the tutorial in the `doc` directory.
+For more detailed description of the recommended workflow, see the tutorial in the `doc` directory.

 For more command-line options, see the command-line help menu:
 ```